Christian mythology

 Christian mythology is the body of myths associated with Christianity.
+Christian mythology has been examined by scholars in the fields of comparative mythology, theology and literary studies.
 The term encompasses a broad variety of legends and narratives, especially those considered sacred narratives.
 Mythological themes and elements occur throughout Christian literature, including recurring myths such as ascending a mountain, the axis mundi, myths of combat, descent into the Underworld, accounts of a dying-and-rising god, a flood myth, stories about the founding of a tribe or city, and myths about great heroes (or saints) of the past, paradises, and self-sacrifice.

 Various authors have also used it to refer to other mythological and allegorical elements found in the Bible, such as the story of the Leviathan.
 The term has been applied to myths and legends from the Middle Ages, such as the story of Saint George and the Dragon, the stories of King Arthur and his Knights of the Round Table, and the legends of the Parsival.
 Multiple commentators have classified John Milton's epic poem Paradise Lost as a work of Christian mythology.
 The term has also been applied to modern stories revolving around Christian themes and motifs, such as the writings of C. S. Lewis, J. R. R. Tolkien, Madeleine L'Engle, and George MacDonald.

+Medieval Christian mythology also incorporated motifs from local European folklore and pre-Christian traditions.
+Elements of Christian mythology has influenced modern fantasy literature, visual art, music and popular culture.

 Over the centuries, Christianity has divided into many denominations.
 Not all of these denominations hold the same set of sacred traditional narratives.
 For example, the books of the Bible accepted by the Roman Catholic Church and the Eastern Orthodox churches include a number of texts and stories (such as those narrated in the Book of Judith and Book of Tobit) that many Protestant denominations do not accept as canonical.